Embrace the Muchness ADHD Coaching & education

-Services provided virtually to those located in the United States & Canada and in person in Decorah, Iowa.
+ADHD Coaching, Parent Coaching, Professional Consultation & Training Services provided virtually in the United States & Canada and in person in Decorah, Iowa.

-Hi, I’m Bobbi-Jo!
-An ADHD Coach & Educator
+Hi, I’m Bobbi-Jo Molokken, ADHD Coach & Educator

-I’m an ADHDer, diagnosed as an adult and also parent to 2 ADHD children with very different presentations.
-I have a master’s in social work and bring both lived experience and professional training into my work.
+I’m an ADHDer, diagnosed as an adult; and also a parent to 2 ADHD children with very different presentations.
+I have a master’s degree in social work and bring both lived experience and professional training and experience into my work.
 I approach ADHD through a neurodiversity-affirming lens, recognizing ADHD as a natural variation in how human brains function, rather than something broken or faulty.

 Many of the struggles associated with ADHD are not personal failures.
 They are often the result of systems and expectations built for neurotypical minds.